Moving internationally involves three key components that ensure a smooth transition from your current home to your new destination.

 5. Customs Clearance

-During an international move, your goods will have to clear customs in the destination country in order to reach your new home.
+During an international move, your goods will have to clear customs in the destination country to reach your new home.
 Clear and concise paperwork is key to a smooth clearance process, which when combined with personal identification documents and all the proper entry permits that the country of destination requires for the customer and their goods, will make this moving stage go smoother.
 If you have questions about what you can and can’t bring in to the new country, contact the embassy of the country that you are moving to in your current home country to get the most up to date information and permissions.

 6. Packing List